DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 A Fourier transform is used on a sequence of 'raw' audio samples to produce a map of the frequency domain, this domain can then be parsed to identify frequency traits in an audio sample.

-In the case of the application, I was interested in prominent frequencies (The resonating frequency) and it's associated magnitude.
+In the case of the application, I was interested in prominent frequencies (the resonating frequency) and its associated magnitude.
 Both of which can be used to identify peaks and trends in key presses.

 ### 7.2 Pre-recorded audio extraction

 All previous research focused on pre-recorded analysis, often working on the same data over the entire period.
 Some research utilised 10 minute recordings and worked on analysing them more critically over time while others only focused on small segments of 10 characters and identifying SSH passwords.
 All this research used custom computers and hardware to identify and accurately build upon datasets.
-In the case of my project is was limited to the smartphone at hand and the data had to be analysed then and there.
+In the case of my project, it was limited to the smartphone at hand and the data had to be analysed then and there.

 ### 7.3 Live audio extraction

 I decided to focus on live audio extraction as previously all forms of research had utilised pre-recorded analysis.
-Not only would live-analysis be more difficult but would also provide an element that hasn't been investigated yet.
+Not only would live-analysis be more difficult but would also provide an element that had not been investigated yet.
 Live audio analysis without a doubt showed inconsistencies compared to pre-recorded and its accuracy severely dropped although this could owe to the smartphone at hand as opposed to a custom machine performing post analysis.

 ### 7.4 Isolating peaks

 The microphone API on the Android platform provided the potential for the programmer to engage the microphone to record at set sampling ranges to specific buffers.
 However the limitations of such came at the cost of how sampling occurred.

 The Android API limited the analysis of live audio by only allowing the user to store the last N values in a buffer to be analysed such that you could record as much as you wanted but could only analyse so much.
-Due to sampling rate being 44,100 Hz I decided to buffer an array of size 44,100Hz matching the sampling frequency such that I measured the entire second in it's full scope.
+Due to sampling rate being 44,100 Hz, I decided to buffer an array of size 44,100Hz matching the sampling frequency such that I measured the entire second in its full scope.
 This entire second could then be subsampled by isolating the peaks between key presses made in that singular second.

 #### 7.5 Subsampling